惯性聚合 高效追踪和阅读你感兴趣的博客、新闻、科技资讯

 The drug was developed by Verve Therapeutics, which was bought by Eli Lilly last year for $1.3 billion.
 While Verve has been testing the drug on people at some of the highest risks from high cholesterol, its co-founder and now Lilly Senior Vice President Sekar Kathiresan hopes to see its use expand, providing an option for patients with high cholesterol that doesn’t require lifetime management with medications, like statins.

-Co-author on the trial Riyaz Patel, a cardiologist at Barts Health NHS Trust and professor of cardiology at University College London, agreed.
+Riyaz Patel, the co-author on the trial and a cardiologist at Barts Health NHS Trust and professor of cardiology at University College London, agreed.
 In a statement released by Lilly, Patel said the early data was “encouraging,” indicating that VERVE-102 could “offer a novel approach to achieving substantial and durable LDL-C reduction with a one-time treatment.”

 “Many patients with elevated LDL-C struggle to achieve sustained control despite ongoing efforts with the medicines available today, putting them at significant risk for cardiovascular events.
 With coronary artery disease still one of the leading causes of death worldwide, the need for new approaches is real,” Patel said.